nerab/pinboard-fixup-github-titles/README.markdown

 1. `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`
 1. `NETRC_FILE` (not useful for docker deployments)

-After executing the `pinboard-fixup-github-titles` tool once, the container will stop.

 ## Start the container

-    $ docker start pinboard-fixup-github-titles
+Run the previously generated `scripts/run.sh`.
+This will generate a new container from the image and execute the `pinboard-fixup-github-titles` tool once.
+The container will then stop.

-Now create a cron job that runs the container every hour:
+In order to run the tool regularly, create a cron job that runs the container e.g. every hour:

     $ crontab -e
-    36 * * * * sudo docker start pinboard-fixup-github-titles
+    36 * * * * docker start -a pinboard-fixup-github-titles

-The environment variables were passed when running the container for the first time, so there is no need to pass them at start again.
+The environment variables were passed when running the container for the first time, so there is no need to pass them to `docker start` again.

-Starting a container will not print its console messages.
+A container will not print its console messages to where it was started from.
 If you want to follow the execution, use `docker logs`:

     $ docker logs -f pinboard-fixup-github-titles